 The Board of Directors in support of our mission, will establish a School Improvement Team composed of experienced community leaders, teachers, parents, and students.
 The purpose of this team is to provide the Board and the Lead Administrator ideas and insight that will help Hobgood Academy Charter School meet its goals and prepare for the future.
-They will help to provide a diverse frame of reference and work to enhance community outreach. appointed cooperatively by team will be the Board and Administrator.
+They will help to provide a diverse frame of reference and work to enhance community outreach.
+This team will be appointed cooperatively by the Board and Lead Administrator.
 The team has no direct authority and reports directly to the Board.